List of ancient great powers: Sumer and Akkad

-Sumer (or Šumer) was one of the early civilizations of the Ancient Near East, located in the southern part of Mesopotamia (modern-day Iraq) from the time of the earliest records in the mid 4th millennium BC until the rise of Babylonia in the late 3rd millennium BC.
-The term "Sumerian" applies to all speakers of the Sumerian language.
-Sumer (together with Ancient Egypt and the Indus Valley civilization) is considered the first settled society in the world to have manifested all the features needed to qualify fully as a "civilization", eventually expanding into the first empire in history, the Akkadian Empire.
+Sumer is among the earliest known civilizations of the Ancient Near East, located in southern Mesopotamia in what is modern-day Iraq in the 4th millennium BC until the rise of Babylonia in the late 3rd millennium BC.
+The term "Sumerian" applies to all speakers of the Sumerian language, and the city-states in the region.
+Multiple dynasties and empires ruled over the Sumerian city-states, the most influential one being the Akkadian Empire.